matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-muri.md

 ### Productivity Paranoia

-This is the managerial generator of mistrust.
-It’s the desire to make sure developers are busy, often by measuring counter-productive metrics like "lines of code", "story points delivered", or "JIRA tickets closed."
+This unintentionally generates mistrust.
+It's the desire to make sure developers are busy, often by measuring counter-productive metrics like "lines of code", "story points delivered", or "JIRA tickets closed."

 This practice is a perfect example of _Goodhart's Law_: